Telecom Terminology & Acronyms

 Acoustic Echo – Duplication of sound as the result of feedback generated on a phone from the speaker to the mic.

 Acoustic Echo Canceller – All speakerphones have some form of adaptive echo canceller that produces a synthetic replica of the potential echo to subtract from the transmit audio.
 Most units have a center clipping echo suppressor to remove the residual echo from the transmit signal.
 The goal of the acoustic echo canceller is to reduce the amount of direct and reverberant loudspeaker coupling to the microphone to prevent echo.
 To achieve this, the algorithms used in today’s devices require an audio system that is feedback stable.

-Acoustic Echo Return Loss Enhancement – AERLE – The maximum echo cancellation provided by the acoustic canceller.
-Typical figures will vary from 6 to 18 dB.
-The larger the number the better.
+Acoustic Echo Return Loss Enhancement (AERLE) – The maximum echo cancellation provided by the acoustic canceller.
+Typical figures will vary from 6 to 18 decibels.
+The larger the number, the better.
 It is important to note whether the figure is quoted with the center clipper enabled or disabled.
 If quoted with center clipper disabled, it is a true measure of the cancellation provided by the echo canceller rather than the attenuation provided by the center clipper.

 Acoustic Modem – A modulator-demodulator unit that converts data signals to telephone tones and back again.

-Address Mismatch – If the address submitted on a LOA requesting to port a phone number or numbers doesn’t match the losing carrier’s CSR exactly, this will cause the port to be rejected.
+Address Mismatch – If the address submitted on a letter of agency (LOA) requesting to port a phone number or numbers doesn’t match the losing carrier’s customer service record (CSR) exactly, this will cause the port to be rejected.

 Agent Coaching – Allows supervisors to listen in on calls and coach the agents throughout the call.
 The agent will be able to hear the supervisor, but the client can only hear the agent.

 Agent Monitoring – Allows supervisors to listen in on active calls and offer feedback to agents after the call to help them gain proficiency.